How Seed Hardness Shapes Beak Angles Over Time

 by overlapping conditions.

-Seed density is not a direct response to predators,
+Seed density is not a direct response to predators.

-but a choice shaped by climatic uncertainty
+It is a choice shaped by climatic uncertainty.

-and by the cost of failure at the moment of germination.
+at the moment of germination.

 The longer a seed remains closed,